Gouge flap: Development

 portion of the wing are similar in shape and proportion.
 The flap moves on tracks, rotating conically about an imaginary axis below the wing, nearly parallel to the trailing edge.
 When open, the flap increases the wing chord and the wing area."

-Excellent photographs of the fully extended flap, taken from obliquely above and below the wing, are given in the British Aeronautical Research Committee's research paper R&M No. 1753.

-Among the conclusions of that report were that "flap half and fully open decreases the distance from rest to take-off by 14 per cent. and 23 per cent., and also decreases the distance from take-off to clear a 50 ft. obstacle by 21 per cent. and 23 per cent. respectively.
-The speed at take-off is reduced by 3 and 8 m.p.h, respectively."
+The British Aeronautical Research Committee's research paper R&M No. 1753 concluded, among other things, that Gouge flaps half and fully open, decreased take-off distance by 14% and 23% respectively and decreased the distance from starting to clearing a "50 ft obstacle" by 21% and 23% respectively.
+Speed at take-off was "reduced by 3 and 8 m.p.h, respectively."